Top 15 Women Freedom Fighters: Names, Roles & Impact!

 4. Beyond Gandhi’s Arrest: The Quit India Movement (1942) showcased women’s resolve even more.
 With male leaders imprisoned, women took center stage.
 They organized rallies, spread the movement’s message, and actively evaded arrest.
 Women’s organizations passed resolutions demanding independence, a powerful display of unity.

 5. Beyond Picketing: Women’s contributions extended far beyond protests.
-They kept the movement alive through meetings, processions, and even producing underground literature and running the Congress radio.
+They kept the movement alive through meetings and processions, and they even produced underground literature and ran the Congress radio.
 Their activism spread beyond major cities, with women taking charge in unexpected places like Bannu, Meerut, and Assam.

 6. A Legacy of Strength: The participation of women in India’s independence movement shattered traditional notions of their place in society.
 They emerged as powerful leaders, strategists, and agents of change, leaving a legacy that continues to inspire generations.